State of Confusion (song): Release

+Although it was not released as a single in the United States, it reached No. 26 on Billboard's Hot Mainstream Rock Tracks chart.

 Critical reception

-Music critic Johnny Rogan considers "State of Confusion" a "fist-thrusting anthem," finding the singer's mishaps and the chaos he faces "amusing."
-Music critic Pete Bishop considers the song "solid rock with some dance beat."
-Author Rob Jovanic claims that it "dashes along with the best pop-rockers of the era, such as "Footloose."
+Music critic Johnny Rogan considers "State of Confusion" a "fist-thrusting anthem", finding the singer's mishaps and the chaos he faces "amusing".
+Music critic Pete Bishop considers the song "solid rock with some dance beat".
+Author Rob Jovanic claims that it "dashes along with the best pop-rockers of the era, such as "Footloose".

 Other appearances

 After its initial release on State of Confusion, "State of Confusion" has appeared on a few Kinks compilation albums.
 It appeared on the 1996 US version of To the Bone, but not on the 1994 UK version.